tobigiwa/screenMonitor/README.md

   > `make dev`

-  to start the daemon service.
+  to start the daemon service, this has to be running before others.
 This would actually try to kill other daemon process running, and also enable printing to the terminal

 - if you would be working on the `browser/`, `desktop/` or `trayIcon`, open a terminal for them and also run;